liferay/liferay-frontend-projects/How-Liferay-serves-npm-packages-to-the-browser.md

-Once you have deployed an OSGi bundle following the steps described in [[How-to-deploy-npm-packages-to-Liferay]], its modules are made available for consumption through canonical URLs.
+Once you have deployed an OSGi bundle following the steps described in [[How to deploy npm packages to Liferay]], its modules are made available for consumption through canonical URLs.

 For instance, if you deploy the example OSGi bundle described [there](https://github.com/liferay/liferay-npm-build-tools/wiki/How-to-deploy-npm-packages-to-Liferay#structure-of-osgi-bundles-containing-npm-packages) you will get the following URLs (one for each module):